faturita/bunmei/README.md

 Land tiles belong to a faction and/or to a city.
 When a unit moves into a tile, it owns the tile until it moves away from it.
 Culture from cities generate ownership of tiles around them.
 Culture spread ownership.
 And of course, armies can change that.

+## Population

+Population represents humans, so they are handled like human population.

 ## Combat